 - Having a sense of cost, value, and feasibility are highly sought after attributes in the building professions, making the knowledge of estimating beneficial for various professional careers in this field.

-And here's a few of my thoughts when it comes to estimating.
-Good construction estimators are just about always in demand.
-Estimators are responsible for securing work and filling the company's backlog.
+And here are a few of my thoughts when it comes to estimating.
+Good construction estimators are almost always in-demand.
+Estimators are responsible for securing work and helping to fill the company’s backlog.

-Even in a slow economy, there's typically a strong demand for estimators, since securing more work is needed.
+Even in a slow economy, there is typically strong demand for estimators because companies need to secure more work.
 Estimating skills are an asset to just about every position in the contracting and design professions.
-So even if you don't seek to be an estimator professionally, any related profession benefits from the knowledge of how to estimate.
+So even if you do not plan to become a professional estimator, any related profession benefits from knowledge of estimating.

-Having a sense of cost, value, and feasibility are highly sought after attributes in the building professions.
-We never really know where the next group of good estimators are going to come from.
-We hope you enjoyed this course and consider a professional career in construction estimating.
+Having a sense of cost, value, and feasibility is a highly sought-after attribute in the building professions.
+It is never certain where the next group of good estimators will come from.
+We hope you enjoyed this course and consider pursuing a professional career in construction estimating.